Grigoriym/Cashier/README.md

 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for android and Java.
 - [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html)
 - [Hilt](https://dagger.dev/hilt/) - A dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
-- [Navigation Component](https://developer.android.com/guide/navigation) - interactions that allow users to navigate across, into, and back out from the different pieces of content within your app.
 - [Pagination](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - helps you load and display pages of data from a larger dataset from local storage or over network.
 - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel?gclid=Cj0KCQjwqKuKBhCxARIsACf4XuF8OuNAkgHbABABjvBrDdeFkUtP3222N8A6eGgxazM5HVEy2zKdxU0aAjwVEALw_wcB&gclsrc=aw.ds) -  is designed to store and manage UI-related data in a lifecycle conscious way.
 - [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) - is an API that makes it easy to schedule reliable, asynchronous tasks that are expected to run even if the app exits or the device restarts.